A computer as a home media center

 Conclusion

-Even if has been harder than thought, the "old" PC is still in use.
+Even if was harder than expected (but simpler than using a custom device, like a phone), the "old" laptop is still in use.

 While experimenting I put more focus on Video files, but Kodi offers a very decent interface for also handling music files and pictures.

-The machine is even more than powerful enough for handling other jobs, installing a minimal system can really revive old hardware.
+The machine is powerful enough for handling other jobs, installing a minimal system can really revive old hardware.

 It could be used for automating tasks, like creating backups of content over the network, sharing files, and downloading (or uploading) data…